0xDBFB7/ceramic/documents/ceramic.md

 [^citric]: Garrido, L. B., and E. F. Aglietti. "mullite-zirconia COMPOSITES: Effect of dispersants on slip and cast properties."

-The cohesive forces between alumina particles are negligible at low temperatures, and so a binder must be used  - much like baking a cake with nothing but flour.
-The precise mechanism by which the binder can operate at well above
+The cohesive forces between alumina particles are negligible at low temperatures, and so a binder must be used.
+The precise mechanism by which the binder operates at extreme temperatures is not known to me.

-When such a suspension is available, a few more options arise.
+When this type of suspension is available, a few more options arise.

 #### Freeze casting